Cornelius Shea: Re-election battle

 Shea spent the fall of 1905 and the winter of 1906 solidifying his control over the Teamsters.
 Shea accused a number of local presidents—all of whom had opposed him in the August 1905 election—with financial malfeasance.
 He trusted their locals and placed his own supporters in charge of these unions.

 In July 1906, Albert Young, still the Teamsters' general organizer, announced he would run against Shea at the union's convention in August.

 The 1906 Teamster international convention opened in Chicago on August 6, 1906.
 Fistfights erupted among the delegates, and the Chicago police were called to quell what nearly turned into a riot.
 Initially, Young appeared to have enough delegates to unseat Shea.
 But Shea made a dramatic speech on the convention floor in which he said his defeat would ensure his conviction in his upcoming conspiracy trials and enable the union's foes to destroy the Teamsters.
 Shea also pledged that, if acquitted, he would resign the presidency in favor of a unity candidate.
 In a series of test votes over procedural and policy issues, it became apparent that Shea's speech had turned the tide and he now held a better than two-to-one edge in votes.
 After the test votes, 50 delegates followed Young out of the convention hall on August 9 to form their own organization, the United Teamsters of America (UTA).
 Samuel Gompers was called to Chicago to help prevent the breach, but his mediation efforts ultimately proved unsuccessful.
 Shea was re-elected president of the International Brotherhood of Teamsters by a vote of 157 to 14.

 Over the next month, the Shea and Young factions battled for control of various Teamster locals.
 In late August, Shea ordered all Teamster locals to hold meetings to vote on whether they wished to remain with the IBT or go with the secessionist UTA.
 Shea sent representatives to each local union meeting to lobby for continued affiliation.
-This effort was largely successful, holding disaffiliations to only about half the 30 locals in Chicago and a handful of other others scattered across the nation.
+This effort was largely successful, holding disaffiliations to only about half the 30 locals in Chicago and a handful of others scattered across the nation.